powerhouse-industries/front-end-starter/README.md

 EditorConfig helps us define and maintain consistent coding styles between different editors and IDEs.
 You should [install the EditorConfig plugin](http://editorconfig.org/#download) for your editor of choice.

 ### Project Structure and Setup
+All projects use the [FES] as a starting point.
+You can clone the repo from here: [https://github.com/powerhouse-industries/front-end-starter.git](https://github.com/powerhouse-industries/front-end-starter.git).

 #### To set up a project on your local machine follow the steps below: